 Discount factors also limit the maximum time horizon that is optimized for, since the contribution of the reward will approach zero for larger i.
 Using discount factors distorts the objective and hence biases the solution.
 The advantage is that the model may learn faster since actions are only reinforced by the next few rewards.
 The best value of the discount factor depends on the environment and reward function.
 While tuning is required in practice, an initial value of 0.99 is often recommended (Andrychowicz et al., 2020).
-The discount factor can be applied whenever we operate with time sequences.
+Again, the discount factor is a general idea that can be combined with any RL algorithm that addresses multistep problems.
 For clarity, we will set the discount factor to 1 in the following.

 The assumption of reward locality does not hold in all environments.
 Consider for example again the game of chess where the reward is +1 for a win and -1 for a loss at the end of the game and 0 otherwise.
 Using a discount factor in such an environment does not ease learning, as all rewards except for the last one are zero.
 The only effect of a discount factor here would be that the objective prefers fast wins over wins in games with more steps.
 Like in off-policy learning, one way to address the problem of sparse rewards is to change the reward function such that it becomes more local and hence denser.
 This is called reward shaping (Ng et al., 1999).
 In chess, capturing of a piece could be positively rewarded while losing a piece could be negatively rewarded.
 The action of capturing a piece now is local with respect to the reward for capturing a piece.
 However, in chess not all captures are beneficial in the long term.
 In general, reward shaping biases the solution wrt. the original reward function, but can lead to better policies given a fixed amount of computation because learning can be faster.
+Like discount factors, reward shaping can be used in combination with any RL method.